-- · 30 cm metric steel ruler

 - · adequate clothing for cold/wet weather

-- back pack for gear
+- · backpack for gear

-- binoculars
+- · binoculars

-- cooking and eating gear (may be shared)
+- · cooking and eating gear (may be shared)

-- digital camera (standard feature)
+- · digital camera (standard feature)

 - · field equipment vest (recommended)

-- food
+- · food

-- ground sheet and pad
+- · ground sheet and pad

-- hiking boots
+- · hiking boots

-- orienteering compass

-- · safety glasses (3rd year)

 - sunscreen

 - tent may be required (notification will be given at orientation)

-- water bottle
+- · water bottle

 - warm sleeping bag

-- work gloves
+- · work gloves

-- · write-in-the-rain" treated field notebook/surveyors book
+- "write-in-the-rain" treated field notebook/surveyors book

-Equipment ad supplies may not be required in all courses or terms.
+Equipment and supplies may not be required in all courses or terms.
 Please consult the course outlines for specific equipment required before purchasing.
 Field studies schedules are dependent on many variables and may require students to participate on weekends.
 All program field studies require mandatory attendance.